-This measure adds to the VPP program to aggregate residential solar projects with revenues directed to a revolving loan fund, which would be used to support weatherization and electrification projects in LIDAC communities (e.g. grants or low interest loans).
+This measure adds to the VPP program to aggregate residential solar projects with revenues directed to a revolving fund, which would be used to support whole-house preweatherization, weatherization and electrification projects in LIDAC communities (e.g. grants or low interest loans).

-In addition to the direct benefits described above for measure #2 in Section 6.5.2, there will be indirect benefits.
+In addition to the direct benefits described above for measure #2, there will be indirect benefits.
 The measure aims to implement solar generation with revenues directed to a revolving fund that would finance retrofit programs and residential solar energy installations.
-LIDACs participating in the aggregation program could opt for retrofits that would reduce their energy burden by increasing energy efficiency and reducing their energy costs, which at the same time would reduce overall demand for energy.11 The LIDACs that would benefit from this measure will be the same as the ones listed in Section 6.5.2
+LIDACs participating in the aggregation program could opt for retrofits that would reduce their energy burden by increasing energy efficiency and reducing their energy costs, which at the same time would reduce overall demand for energy.
+The LIDACs that would benefit from this measure will be the same as the ones listed above for the Virtual Power Plant.